svenmuennich/github-commander/README.md

 Reads the `teams` and `repositories` sections of your configuration and updates the team permissions of all repositories in the selected organization accordingly.
 Only permissions of teams defined in the config are changed.
 That is, the permissions of any teams that are not added to the configuration are not touched.
 This allows to keep manual control over specific teams.

+If the optional `--clear-collaborators` option is passed to the command, all collaborators (single user permissions) of all repositories are removed.
+This can be prevented per repository by defining them in the configuration and setting the field `clearCollaborators` to `false`.

 ## Config format

 All commands (except for `generate-token`) work based on a configuration file that must be passed to the command.
 That file's format can be either `json` or `yaml`.
 The config structure required by the commands is always the same, although `issue-labels` and `permissions` expect different values to be present.
 In the following the required structure is explained in detail: